Efficient Parallel Output-Sensitive Edit Distance: Experiments

 \section{Experiments}

 \useunder{\uline}{\ul}{}

-\subparagraph*{Setup.} We implemented all algorithms in C++ using ParlayLib~\cite{blelloch2020parlaylib} for fork-join parallelism and some parallel primitives (e.g., reduce), which streamlines the programming process.
+\subparagraph*{Setup.} We implemented all algorithms in C++ using ParlayLib~\cite{blelloch2020parlaylib} for fork-join parallelism and some parallel primitives (e.g., reduce).
 Our tests use a 96-core (192 hyperthreads) machine with four Intel Xeon Gold 6252 CPUs, and 1.5 TB of main memory.
 We utilize \texttt{numactl -i all} in tests with more than one thread to spread the memory pages across CPUs in a round-robin fashion.
 We run each test three times and report the median.

 { }

 \end{minipage}

 \end{figure} \hide{